Safari Packing and Preparation

 Tipping of Your Safari Guides

 Tipping of guides is not included in the cost of the trip.
 You will see how hard your guides work and how much knowledge they have about the flora and fauna.
-Tipping is compulsory, but if you feel like your guide did an exceptional job, tips will be greatly appreciated.
+Tipping is not compulsory, but if you feel like your guide did an exceptional job, tips will be greatly appreciated.

 Many people ask what is an appropriate amount for tipping and there is no exact figure; however, most guests offer tips around USD $10.00 - $20.00 per person per day.
 If you only have a few people per vehicle the dollar amount per person might be on the higher side, if you have a full vehicle the dollar amount per person might be lower.